-Born in Buenos Aires, Argentina, Carlos Guillermo Jung is currently pursuing his doctoral degree at University of Houston’s Moores School of Music, where he studies with Maestro Franz Anton Krager and serves as general manager of orchestras.
+Born in Buenos Aires, Argentina, Carlos Guillermo Jung is currently pursuing his doctoral degree at University of Houston’s Moores School of Music, where he studies with Maestro Franz Anton Krager and holds a teaching assistantship.
 He obtained a Master of Music degree in orchestral conducting from the Moores School of Music and earned his Bachelor's degree in orchestral conducting from the Universidad Católica Argentina.

 In Buenos Aires, Carlos studied orchestral conducting with Carlos Vieu and piano with Antonio Formaro.
 He also played clarinet and saxophone with notable Argentinean ensembles and performed in important concert venues in his home country, like the historic Teatro Colón as well as on Argentine national television and international festivals in Italy and Brazil.
 In Buenos Aires, Carlos conducted the Orquesta de la Facultad de Ciencias y Artes Musicales (UCA).
 After moving to Houston in 2012, Carlos served as guest conductor and manager of the Texas Medical Center Orchestra.
 He also conducted the Moores School Symphony and Chamber Orchestras and served as assistant conductor for the production of Mozart's The Marriage of Figaro in 2013 at the Moores Opera House.
 In 2013 and 2015, he was selected to attend a series of masterclasses in Berlin, Germany, where he conducted the Berlin Sinfonietta.
 In 2015, he conducted the London Classical Soloists in the United Kingdom and was a finalist in the LCS conductor's competition.
 Additional conductors with whom he has studied include Achim Holub, Kenneth Kiesler and Colin Metters.